-Cholelithiasis in horses may cause biliary obstruction and concurrent liver disease or may be an incidental finding at necropsy.
-It most commonly affects middle-aged (6–15 yr old) horses with no sex or breed predilection.
-Solitary or multiple calculi may be present in the common bile duct (choledocholithiasis), intrahepatic bile ducts (hepatolithiasis), or bile duct or gallbladder in ruminants (cholelithiasis).
-In large animals, choledocholithiasis is the most common cause of biliary obstruction, with horses more frequently affected.
+Cholelithiasis in horses may cause biliary obstruction and concurrent liver disease or may be an incidental finding on ultrasonography or at necropsy.
+It most commonly affects middle-aged horses, with no sex or breed predilection.
+Solitary or multiple calculi may be present in ruminants in the bile duct or gallbladder (cholelithiasis), common bile duct (choledocholithiasis), or intrahepatic bile ducts (hepatolithiasis).
+Choledocholithiasis is the most common cause of biliary obstruction in large animals, with horses more frequently affected than other species.
 The cause of cholelith formation in horses is not known.
-Ascending biliary tract inflammation (cholangiohepatitis), intestinal bacterial infection resulting in bile stasis, and a change in bile composition or cholesterol concentration have been proposed.
-Choleliths formed around a foreign body or parasites may occlude the common bile duct.
+Choleliths in horses are usually calcium bilirubinate but can include calcium phosphate.
+Ascending biliary tract inflammation (cholangiohepatitis Cholangiohepatitis Tyzzer disease is caused by Clostridium piliforme (previously Bacillus piliformis) and results in acute necrotizing hepatitis, myocarditis, and colitis in foals 8–42 days old.... read more ), intestinal bacterial infection resulting in bile stasis, and a change in bile composition or cholesterol concentration have been proposed.
+Choleliths that form around a foreign body, such as ascending plant material or parasites, may occlude the common bile duct.
 Cholelithiasis and hepatolithiasis reportedly are not well recognized as a clinical problem in sheep and goats.
 Incidence in camelids is unknown.

 At necropsy, the liver may be enlarged or shrunken.
 The liver is red to green-brown and firmer than normal.
 Hepatic ducts and the common bile duct are dilated and may contain one or more calculi.

 Although biliary obstruction in horses is often fatal, choledocholithotripsy and choledocholithotomy have been performed successfully.
-Prognosis in cases requiring choledocholithotomy depends on the severity of concurrent cholangiohepatitis and on the size of the horse.
+The prognosis in cases requiring choledocholithotomy depends on the severity of concurrent cholangiohepatitis and on the size of the horse.
 The procedure is difficult because of limited exposure and poor visibility of the common hepatic duct.
-Complications include bile contamination, bile peritonitis, dehiscence, bile duct stricture, cholelith reformation, and enterocolitis (eg, stress-induced, salmonellosis).
+Complications include bile contamination, bile peritonitis, dehiscence, bile duct stricture, cholelith re-formation, and enterocolitis.
 The prognosis is better if the obstruction is corrected by choledocholithotripsy.

-When small calculi or less discrete sludge deposits are present, resolution by medical therapy may be successful.
-In addition, dissolution of bilirubinate stones, which are common in horses, may be facilitated by concurrent administration of IV dimethyl sulfoxide (< 20% solution at 0.5–1 g/kg).
-Dimethyl sulfoxide should be used cautiously or avoided in horses with coagulopathies or signs of hemolysis.
-Anti-inflammatory agents are administered to reduce inflammation and provide analgesia.
-Because cholangitis is often present, longterm broad-spectrum antimicrobial therapy is indicated.
-Antimicrobial choice is best guided by culture and sensitivity of the bacteria from a liver biopsy, bile duct aspirate, or from the cholelith.
-Supportive care is provided to manage any degree of accompanying hepatic insufficiency.
+Small calculi or less discrete sludge deposits may be successfully resolved by medical treatment.
+In addition, dissolution of bilirubinate stones may be facilitated by concurrent administration of dimethyl sulfoxide (DMSO: < 20% solution at 0.5–1 g/kg, IV).
+DMSO should be used cautiously or avoided in horses with coagulopathies or clinical signs of hemolysis; it is rapidly cardiotoxic if given in its original undiluted form.
+Anti-inflammatory agents are administered to decrease inflammation and provide analgesia.
+Because cholangitis is often present, longterm broad-spectrum antimicrobial treatment is indicated.
+The choice of antimicrobial is best guided by culture and sensitivity of the bacteria from a liver biopsy, from a bile duct aspirate, or from the cholelith.
+Supportive care is provided to manage any amount of accompanying hepatic insufficiency.